Jackson Salad is a simple-to-make salad that delivers an impressive punch to the palate, especially when paired with a lemon-herb dressing.

 ❤ Salad Dressing – While the recipe says it can be served with or without dressing I think this salad without a dressing would be sad face.
 I added a citrusy lemon-herb dressing and it brightened the salad.

-❤ 4 Hearts – I saw a version of this recipe that added hearts of celery, served from hearts of romaine lettuce to make a “four hearts salad.” ❤❤❤❤ If you choose to enjoy your salad from the hearts of romain you can brush your dressing onto the lettuce before topping it with the artichoke mixture.
+❤ 4 Hearts – I saw a version of this recipe that added hearts of celery, served from hearts of romaine lettuce to make a “four hearts salad.” ❤❤❤❤ If you choose to enjoy your Jackson Salad with the hearts of romain you can brush your dressing onto the lettuce before topping it with the artichoke mixture.

 Total prep: About 15 – 30 minutes, depending on if you are frying your bacon vs. le bits.